LivingLegacyMedia/vowbound/chapter_18.md

 "I offer clarity.
 The Law accepts their consent.
 That's all that matters."
 Draven's smile widened.
 "But I didn't bring you here to debate philosophy.
 We both know you can't stop me through force.
 Your little escape at the aqueduct was impressive, but temporary.
 I still have my network.
 Still have thousands who've accepted my vision."

 He paused, his expression darkening slightly.
 "Your father understood that, eventually.
 Three months ago, he discovered I was collecting the coins.
 He tried to convince me to stop.
 When I refused, he challenged me to single combat—insisted on it, actually.
 Very noble.
 Very foolish."
-Draven touched his locket almost fondly.
+Draven touched the locket dangling at his chest.
 "The Coin of Oxen grants me strength beyond mortal limits.
 Your father fought bravely, but he was no match for me."

 Cassian's blood went cold.
 "You... you fought my father?"